 Cats have particular eating and hydration habits.
-Your cat’s aversion to drinking may be logical, resolvable, and rooted in evolved behavior.
-Many cats avoid still water sources, as they are more likely to contain bacteria in the wild.
-A bowl of water is not a moving source and may not cater to your cat’s instinctual behavior.
+Many cats have evolved to avoid still water sources, as they’re more likely to contain bacteria in the wild.

 They may also be drinking elsewhere, especially if they find a moving water source.
 Your cat may be drinking from a dripping faucet or licking the bathtub.
 If they have access to the great outdoors, they may have found a water source away from home.

-Cats also prefer routine, and a change in their daily life may lead to a sort of hunger or thirst strike.
-Guests, a move, or frequent travel may disrupt your cat’s schedule and lead to a cease in drinking.
-Even feeding a new food can lead to refusing water.
-Slowing down transitions and maintaining a daily routine may keep your cat going back to the water dish.
+Cats also prefer routine and a change in their daily life may lead to a sort of hunger or thirst strike (think: house guests, a move or frequent travel).
+Even a new type of food can lead to refusing water.
+Try slowing down transitions and maintaining a daily routine to help.

 If your cat still turns her nose up at the bowl, you may want to try a bowl that uses a different material, as this can change the taste of the water.
 A pet drinking fountain is another great way to encourage your cat to drink, as cats are drawn to running water sources.

-Ultimately, the most important thing is that your cat is getting the hydration she needs to live a healthy and happy life.
-A fresh diet can be an excellent step in promoting hydration and overall health.
-If you notice signs of dehydration or your cat does not eat or drink for more than 48 hours, a visit to your veterinarian may be recommended
+If you notice signs of dehydration or your cat does not eat or drink for more than 48 hours, a visit to your veterinarian may be recommended.